keichi/binary-parser/README.md

 to pass a callback function to `Parser.parse(buffer, callback)`.

 ## Examples
-See `test/` for more complex examples.
+See `example` for more complex examples.

 ## License
 The MIT License (MIT)